Saudi Arabia's top clerics speak out against militancy

 Signed by all 21 members of the council and quoting extensively from the Koran and sayings of the Prophet Mohammad, the statement also prohibits militant financing or encouraging young people towards militant acts.

-It said people who issued fatwas or other opinions that “justify terrorism” were not permissible in any way and were “the order of Satan”.
+It said people who issued fatwas or other opinions that “justify terrorism” were not permissable in any way and were “the order of Satan”.

 Saudi Arabia has joined international efforts headed by the United States to combat the Islamic State group in Iraq and Syria, and has also worked with Washington in its battle against al Qaeda.